rppicomidi/usb_midi_host/README.md

 git pull
 ```

-The example directory in this project contains a simple example
+The `examples/C-code` directory in this project contains a simple example
 that plays a 5 note sequence on MIDI cable 0 and prints out
 every MIDI message it receives.
 It is designed to run on a
 Raspberry Pi Pico board.
 You will need a USB to UART adapter